Skip to main content

 • CVE-2025-68145: Path validation bypass allows access to repositories outside the allowlist

 When combined with the Filesystem MCP server, attackers can exploit Git’s smudge/clean filters to execute shell commands.
-The entire exploit chain can be triggered via prompt injection (malicious README, poisoned issue description, or compromised web page).
+The entire exploit chain can be triggered via prompt injection (risky README, poisoned issue description, or compromised web page).

 What We Detect